The Unmasqued World

 - For much of Transformers Armada, the characters felt it necessary to conceal the Transformers from humans (for some reason).
 However, in the sequel series, Transformers Energon, the Transformers' existence has been revealed to the people of Earth and the two races now live in harmony.

-- And in Transformers Cybertron they're back to being urban legends again.
+- In Transformers Cybertron they're back to being urban legends again.
 This was due to some miscommunication between the American and Japanese promoters—in the original Japanese it was supposed to be an entirely different continuity.

 - Bakugan battling was common before the masquerade fell, but everything changed when people learned that Bakugan were sentient.